Oswald Parent

-Oswald Parent (September 30, 1925 in Hull, Quebec – July 4, 2011) was a Quebec politician and chartered accountant.
+Oswald Parent (September 30, 1925, in Hull, Quebec – July 4, 2011) was a Quebec politician and chartered accountant.
 He was the Member of the National Assembly of Quebec from 1956 to 1976 (Legislative Assembly of Quebec from 1956 to 1968) for the riding of Hull.
-A member of the legislature for 20 years, Parent was the longest serving MLA/MNA for the Hull riding.
+A member of the legislature for 20 years, Parent was the longest-serving MLA/MNA for the Hull riding.

-Parent was a graduate of Queen's University, where he obtained a degree in commerce.
-He later worked as a clerk at the Hull branch of the provincial bank and was an auditor and a chartered accountant from 1946 to 1965.
-He also worked for the Youth Chamber of Commerce of Hull and of Canada as well as the Western Quebec Chamber of Commerce.
-He was a member of the Knights of Columbus and the director of the Societe Saint-Jean-Baptiste.
+Parent graduated from Queen's University, where he obtained a degree in commerce.
+He later worked as a clerk at the Hull branch of the provincial bank, an auditor and a chartered accountant from 1946 to 1965.
+He also worked for the Youth Chamber of Commerce of Hull and of Canada, the Western Quebec Chamber of Commerce, became a member of the Knights of Columbus and the director of the Societe Saint-Jean-Baptiste.